Gravitational collapse in the vicinity of the extremal black hole critical point

-We can measure how these different times scale as one approaches the critical solution.
+We can measure how these different times scale as one approaches the critical solution\footnote{As noted above, we form one parameter families crossing threshold by varying $q_0$ while keeping the position and velocities of the infalling distribution of particles fixed.
+This predominately changes the total charge $Q$, but also has a small effect on $M$.
+Thus, these families would appear as almost horizontal lines on the top panel of Fig.~\ref{fig:phase_diagram}, but with a small negative slope ($\Delta \ell_0/\Delta Q \sim -0.1$ for the cases discussed below).}.
 For $Q_*<M$, one expects that both the time for the black hole to form or the time for the shell to disperse (depending on whether one is above or below threshold) should be given by \beq T = -\tau \log |Q-Q_*| + C \eeq near threshold, where $\tau$ is the e-folding time associated with the linear instability and $C$ is some constant.
-We indeed find that to be the case, as shown for one example in left panel of Fig.~\ref{fig:shell_timescale}.
+We indeed find that to be the case, as shown for one example in the left panel of Fig.~\ref{fig:shell_timescale}.
 The center panel in Fig.~\ref{fig:shell_timescale} shows how the instability timescale $\tau$ varies as one considers more and more compact (but still horizonless) threshold solutions.
-Approaching the critical point, the instability timescale diverges like \beq \tau \approx M[2(1-Q_*/M)]^{-1/2} \approx \kappa^{-1} \ . \eeq where $\kappa = (r_+-r_-)/(2r_+)$ with $r_{\pm}=M\pm\sqrt{M^2-Q^2}$ is the surface gravity, and the approximation holds to leading order in the extremal limit.
+Approaching the critical point, the instability timescale diverges like \beq \tau \approx M[2(1-Q_*/M)]^{-1/2} \approx \kappa^{-1} \ , \eeq where $\kappa = (r_+-r_-)/(2r_+)$ with $r_{\pm}=M\pm\sqrt{M^2-Q^2}$ is the surface gravity, and the approximation holds to leading order in the extremal limit.

 Now considering the case where the threshold solution is an extremal black hole ($Q_*=M$), we can measure the time for the solution to eventually disperse as $Q$ approaches $M$ from above.
 We show this in the right panel of Fig.~\ref{fig:shell_timescale}.
 We find that this time also scales like \beq T \sim M(Q/M-1)^{-1/2} \ . \eeq In this sense, the exponents governing the dispersal time on either side of the critical point match (though the scaling of the time for black hole formation does not).